-Marston Vale Middle School serves a community of mostly white Christians and we recognise the need to develop awareness, tolerance and respect for the many different faiths and cultures in the wider community.
-It also understands the vital role it has in the identifying and preventing intimidation in any form.
-Encouraging children to think as individuals and make ‘good choices’.
+As the world around us changes, we recognise the need to develop awareness, tolerance and respect for the many different faiths and cultures in the local, national and international community.
+We also understand the vital role we have in identifying and preventing intimidation and discrimination in any form.
+Encouraging children to think as individuals and make educated choices.

 What we do:

 We seek to promote an understanding of public institutions and services.
 We talk about the advantages of living in a democracy such as ours.
-(PHSE, Geography.)
-We actively involve our children to influence decision making through the democratic process.
-Class votes, model elections, open discussions.
-(History.)
+We actively involve our children to influence decision making through the democratic process e.g. in class votes, model elections and open discussions.
 We hold debates and encourage our children to challenge and defend ideas.
 We also encourage children to reconcile by ‘agreeing to disagree’.
-(P4C)